riseofsanjay/EMOTIONIQ-REAL-TIME-HUMAN-EMOTION-DETECTION/README.md

-# EMOTIONIQ — Real-Time Human Emotion Detection (No PyAV Build)
+# EMOTIONIQ — Real-Time Human Emotion Detection

 ## Overview
 Snapshot-based emotion detection app for Streamlit that does not require `av` or `streamlit-webrtc`.
 Supports browser camera snapshots, image upload, and a desktop-only OpenCV webcam preview.